amsa-code/sgb-decoder/README.md

 * discuss Compliance Kit with the specification authors
 * ~report error in example in specification to authors~ (fixed in rev. 7 due post March 2021)
 * how to handle invalid message bit sequences (might only affect one field).
 How to represent this in canonical form (or just ignore)?
+* how to communicate the existence of this library to other parties (especially RCCs worldwide) to save them a bit of time and effort (and to leverage their review and contributions)?